Carboxylesterase type B

-Carboxylesterase, type B is a family of evolutionarily related proteins.
+Carboxylesterase, type B is a family of evolutionarily related proteins that belongs to the superfamily of proteins with the Alpha/beta hydrolase fold.

 Higher eukaryotes have many distinct esterases.
 The different types include those that act on carboxylic esters (EC 3.1.1).
 Carboxyl-esterases have been classified into three categories (A, B and C) on the basis of differential patterns of inhibition by organophosphates.
 The sequence of a number of type-B carboxylesterases indicates that the majority are evolutionarily related.
 As is the case for lipases and serine proteases, the catalytic apparatus of esterases involves three residues (catalytic triad): a serine, a glutamate or aspartate and a histidine.
-This family belongs to the superfamily of proteins with the Alpha/beta hydrolase fold.